sjfakharian/Data-Insight-Tools/Causal_Connector.md

 Causal inference is the process of determining whether, how, and to what extent a particular variable (the cause) influences another variable (the effect).
 Unlike traditional statistical analysis that focuses on associations and correlations, causal inference aims to establish whether a change in one variable directly causes a change in another.

 The distinction between correlation and causation is crucial because many real-world questions are inherently causal: "Does this medication cure the disease?", "Will this policy reduce unemployment?", or "Does education increase income?"
-As Pearl notes in his book, traditional statistics education often emphasizes that "association does not imply causation" but fails to provide tools for addressing causal questions[^1].
+As Pearl notes in his book, traditional statistics education often emphasizes that "association does not imply causation" but fails to provide tools for addressing causal questions.
 This gap is what causal inference methods aim to fill.

 Traditional statistics can tell us whether variables move together, but it cannot tell us what would happen if we intervened to change one variable.
 Causal inference provides the framework and tools to answer these intervention questions, which are essential for decision-making across disciplines.

 ### Pearl's Causal Hierarchy (Ladder of Causation)

-Judea Pearl conceptualizes causal reasoning as occurring on three distinct levels, forming what he calls the "Ladder of Causation"[^1]:
+Judea Pearl conceptualizes causal reasoning as occurring on three distinct levels, forming what he calls the "Ladder of Causation":

 #### Level 1: Association